toncho11/DosWindowsNet/README.md

   * progress bar window
   * login window
   * list window (in progress)

-There is a support for 1 level windows overlays.
+There is a support for 1 level windows overlapping.
 So one window over another window will visualise correctly.
 CLosing the second window will restore the integrity of the first one.
 But there is a limitation on how many windows can sit on top of each other.

 Programs:
   * provided: email.exe - a proof of concept app that allows you to check your gmail from the Windows or Linux console